-Since 1986, our firm, which consists of some of the most experienced Tax Consultants in Texas, has been providing quality, personalized financial guidance to local individuals and businesses.
-Our expertise ranges from basic tax management and bookkeeping services to extensive IRS tax problem resolution and representation and representation for our clients.
+Since 1986, our firm, which consists of some of the most experienced Tax Consultants in Texas, has been providing quality, personalized tax guidance to local individuals and businesses.
+Our experts specialize in tax management, bookkeeping services and dealing with extensive IRS tax problem resolution and representation for our clients.

 What is an EA (Enrolled Agent)?

 An Enrolled Agent (EA) is a Federally Authorized Tax Pracitioner who has technical expertise in the field of taxation and who is empowered by the U.S. Department of Treasury to represent taxpayers before all administrative levels of the IRS for audits, collections, and appeals.

 What does the term “Enrolled Agent” mean?